ChillBDD/Chill/README.md

 If you want to explicitly register a value, you can use the **SetThe<>().To()** method to an object.
 There is also a shorthand for this: **UseThe()**.

 Note the use of the **.With()** extension method.
-This simple little extension method makes it easy to modify objects afther they have been built, in a very clean way.
+This simple little extension method makes it easy to modify objects after they have been built, in a very clean way.

 ##Asynchronous testing

-Let’s face it.
-Async programming is difficult.
+Let’s face it: Async programming is difficult.

-The Async Await certainly helps to make the asynchronous code more readable.
-Along that lines, Chill attempts to help to make your tests more readable as well.
+`async` / `await` certainly helps to make asynchronous code more readable.
+Along those lines, Chill attempts to help to make your tests more readable as well.

 Assume the following simple example.
-You have an asynchronous webapi controller.
+You have an asynchronous Web API controller.
 Why is this controller async?
-Let’s assume it needs to do IO.
-In this case, this is encapsulated in an async call to ICustomerStore.GetCustomerAsync().
+Let’s assume it needs to do I/O. In this case, this is encapsulated in an async call to ICustomerStore.GetCustomerAsync().

 ```csharp
 public class When_retrieving_existing_customer_async : GivenSubject<CustomerController, View>